-- Franchise Tax Board – Equitable Refunds: Support reasonable, simple and fair application of state business taxes on software and technology.
+- Franchise Tax Board – Intangible Software Tax Fairness: Support reasonable, simple and fair application of state business taxes on software & technology.

 - Board of Equalization – Reasonable Audits: Develop reasonable valuations and audit manual guidance for business taxpayers.

-- Transit & Rail: Pursue efficient, effective and sustainable transit to serve the region, particularly BART & Caltrain and advocate for transit-supportive policies.
+- Transit & Rail: Pursue efficient, effective and sustainable transit.
+Advocate for sustainable pricing policies.

-- Vehicle Innovation: Encourage the adoption of advanced technology to “green” our vehicle fleet, enhance mobility and promote sustainable transportation.
+- Vehicle Innovation: Encourage the adoption of advanced technology to green our vehicle fleet, enhance mobility & promote sustainable transportation.

 - Active Transportation: Promote active transportation modes like biking and walking.

-- Pasta Bowl Community Partnership with the 49ers: Raise $200,000 for education programs for disadvantaged kids in needy schools.
+- Pasta Bowl Community Partnership w/49ers: Raise $200,000 for education programs for disadvantaged kids in needy schools.

 - TiVo Santa Run Silicon Valley: Secure 5,000 race participants, raising $125,000 for charity.